mswank923/RedditPlace/README.md

 # RedditPlace
 A model application for Reddit's Place experiment.
-Run the Client and Server programs to start.
+Run the Client GUI and Server programs to start.